Inca Quarry Trek 4 Days – Sacred Valley Route

 • Cusco Hotel or Airbnb.

-• Sleeping bag (If you do not bring your sleeping bag to Peru, you can rent it in the center of Cusco by the main square.)
+• Sleeping bag (If you do not bring one to Peru, you can rent one in the center of Cusco near the main square.)

 • Tips: Guide, Cook, Porters, etc.